HomeMarket DataBreckenridge Market

-Breckenridge Real Estate Market Trends & Statistics 2026
+Breckenridge Home Prices, Market Reports, Trends & Statistics 2026

 Breckenridge boasts a world-class ski area, and prices in the Breckenridge market continue to steadily increase.
 Breckenridge real estate also keeps setting records.
 In 2025, the most expensive single-family lot went on the market at $8.9 million and sold for $8.5 million, near the base of Peak 8 at Breckenridge Ski Resort.
 In February 2025, the most expensive home — a seven-bedroom, eight-bath — sold for $14.85 million in Shock Hill.
 The year also brought in the highest sale price for a non-single-family residence — a duplex at Shock Hill Overlook sold for $4.8 million.
 In 2026 and beyond, Breckenridge real estate promises to be even larger in terms of growth and opportunity.